 IMS’s Forest Refuge has hosted experienced meditators since 2003.
 Its program is specifically designed to encourage sustained, longer-term retreat practice – a key component in the transmission of Buddhism from Asia to the West.

 Within a harmonious and secluded environment, meditators can nurture the highest aspiration for liberation.
-In consultation with visiting insight meditation teachers, a program of training in one or more Theravada Buddhist practices is created for each participant, allowing the continuing unfolding of deeper levels of wisdom and compassion.
-A personal retreat here strengthens practice faith, confidence and self-reliance.
+In consultation with visiting insight meditation teachers, a program of training in one or more Early Buddhist practices is created for each participant, allowing the continuing unfolding of deeper levels of wisdom and compassion.
+A personal retreat here strengthens practice, faith, confidence and self-reliance.

 Listen to former Teacher-in-Residence Sky Dawsontalk about life on retreat at the Forest Refuge.

 A Deeper Dive: a couple reflects on their 4-year silent retreat at IMS’s Forest Refuge

 For more on this story and the full seven-part video series, visit here.